nytopop/askii/README.md

 # Installation
 Install a [binary package](https://github.com/nytopop/askii/releases), or use `cargo install askii` to compile the latest source from [crates.io](https://crates.io/crates/askii).

+To use askii on Windows or Mac, compile it from source.
+Cross compilation of Rust programs that import C libraries (ncurses) is difficult at best, so binary packages are not provided here.

 # Compilation
 Use `cargo`.
-The binary dynamically links against `libncursesw.so.6`, so make sure it is available.
+The binary links against `libncursesw.so.6`, so make sure it is available during compilation.

 Alternatively, the [`Makefile`](Makefile) can be used to build a binary and deb / rpm / pacman packages.